Val Gardena Ski Resort Rating

-Though the main Sella Ronda route is easy, you really must ski it if you come to the area, and several tougher diversions are worthwhile: the black and red runs at Porta Vescovo above Arabba are the main highlight and there is good 'between the piste' skiing here; visit the Refugio Vallon above Corvara, set in a natural amphitheatre of rock, with a black run to return to the circuit; the main lift above Colfosco, and on to Forcelles; Piz la Ila, beneath the gondola down to La Villa - this one takes you off the circuit by several lifts but gives a long steep descent through trees.
+Though the main Sella Ronda route is easy, you really must ski it if you come to the area, and several tougher diversions are worthwhile: the black and red runs at Porta Vescovo above Arabba are the main highlight and there is good 'between the piste' skiing here; visit the Refugio Vallon above Corvara, set in a natural amphitheatre of rock, with a black run to return to the circuit; the main lift above Colfosco, and on to Forcelles; Piz la Ila, beneath the gondola down to La Villa - this one takes you off the circuit by several lifts but gives a long, consistently steep. north-facing descent through the trees.

 There is very little off-piste you can do without a guide.
 But there are some classic itineraries that you can do with one.
 Some require climbing.

 Passo Pordoi: Val Mezdi, This is the most famous.
 Basically you ski across the Gruppo del Sella, strating at Saas Pordoi above Canazei and ending up in Colfosco.
 Requires quite a lot of climbing.

 Passo Pordoi: Val Lasties.
 Again from Saas Pordoi but this time you end up at Lupo Bianco

 Passo Pordoi: Forcella Pordoi.
 This one goes via the Forcella refuge.